MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-fileshare-artifacts-v1.md

 **`itemPattern`** - **Matching pattern**<br>
 `string`.
 Default value: `**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the files to be downloaded as a multi line minimatch pattern.
-[More Information](https://aka.ms/minimatchexamples)
+Learn more about [file matching patterns](https://aka.ms/minimatchexamples).

 The default pattern (`**`) downloads all files within the artifact.
 <!-- :::editable-content-end::: -->